aws/amazon-sagemaker-examples/aws_marketplace/README.md

 This repository contains example notebooks that show how to use [algorithms and model packages from AWS Marketplace for machine learning](https://aws.amazon.com/marketplace/search/results?page=1&filters=fulfillment_options&fulfillment_options=SAGEMAKER)

-To know more about Machine Learning products, see [documentation](https://docs.aws.amazon.com/marketplace/latest/userguide/machine-learning-products.html)
+To know more about algorithms and model packages from AWS Marketplace, see [documentation](https://docs.aws.amazon.com/marketplace/latest/userguide/machine-learning-products.html)

 ### Using algorithms
 These sample notebooks demonstrate how to use algorithms from AWS Marketplace.